dzt/shopify-monitor/README.md

 - AntiSocialSocialClub
 - More to come soon inside of the box, but you can simply add a site domain into the `sites` array in your `config.json` file.

+**Note: each site link should have http:// or https:// at the beginning or shopify-monitor won't pick it up.**

 ### Who

 Written by <a href="http://petersoboyejo.com/">@dzt</a>, made better by you.